edmiester777/PHPDb2Obj/README.md

 PHP library that helps with secure MySQL database connections and queries by encapsulating a table into an object.

 ###### Examples
-Say you have a database with the name "test_table" has the following columns:
+Say you have a database with the name "test_table" has the following columns

 Column Name | Type | Properties
 ----------- | ---- | ----------
 id | BIGINT(11) | UNSIGNED PRIMARY KEY AUTO_INCREMENT